dotnet/AspNetCore.Docs/aspnetcore/security/authentication/claims.md

 Claims can be created from any user data or identity data which can be issued using a trusted identity provider or ASP.NET Core identity.
 A claim is a name value pair that represents what the subject is, not what the subject can do.
 This article covers the following areas:

-* How to configure map claims using an OpenID Connect client
+* How to configure and map claims using an OpenID Connect client
 * Set the name claim and the role claim
 * Reset the claims namespaces
 * Customize, extend the claims using IClaimsTransformation